Surrogacy laws by country: Israel

 In March 1996, the Israeli government legalized gestational surrogacy under the Embryo Carrying Agreements Law.
 This law made Israel the first country in the world to implement a form of state-controlled surrogacy in which each and every contract must be approved directly by the state.
 A state-appointed committee permits surrogacy arrangements to be filed only by Israeli citizens who share the same religion.
 The numerous restrictions on surrogacy under Israeli law have prompted some intended parents to turn to surrogates outside of the country.

 In February 2020, the Israeli Supreme Court ruled the restriction on same-sex couples from entering surrogacy agreements as discriminatory, thus giving the state one year to change the law.
 In July 2021, the Supreme Court made a second ruling stating that legislation banning same-sex couples and single men from becoming parents via surrogacy would be null and void within six months.
 In January 2022, Health Minister Nitzan Horowitz announced that surrogacy would be allowed for same-sex couples, transgender people, and single men starting on 11 January.

 Iran

 All surrogacy arrangements (both commercial and altruistic) are legal and popular.
-Many couples from the Middle East do surrogacy in Iran due to the legal easiness.
+Many couples from the Middle East do surrogacy in Iran for legal easiness.

+The legalization of surrogacy in Iran is an interplay between religious acceptance, legal interpretation, and societal norms.
+In a country where religious adherence plays a significant role in governance and daily life, permitting surrogacy was no doubt the same.

+Iran's religious demographic is predominantly Shia Islam, with around 90–95% of its citizens practicing this sect of Islam.
+Initially, both Shia and Sunni religious scholars and authorities were aligned in the prohibition of third-party reproduction, including surrogacy.
+This was a stance rooted in traditional interpretations of Islamic law and ethics.
+However, the landscape began to shift in 1999 when Ayaollah Ali Hussein Al Khamene’j, the supreme leader of the Islamic Republic of Iran issued a fatwa addressing surrogacy.

+The fatwa was a turning point, providing detailed guidance on the permissibility of assisted reproduction techniques, including surrogacy, within the framework of Shia Islam.
+By issuing this fatwa, Ayatollah Khamene’j provided a sense of legitimacy and security for families considering or participating in surrogacy agreements.
+The weight of his authority as the supreme leader lent considerable credibility to the practice, reassuring both individuals and the broader society.

+Central to the acceptance of surrogacy in Iran was the principle of ijtihad, which emphasizes individual religious reasoning and interpretation.
+While, not codified as law, ijtihad holds significant sway in Shia Islam and allows a degree of flexibility and adaption to modern circumstances.
+In the case of surrogacy, Iranian citizens were able to exercise their right to ijtihad, engaging in personal religious reasoning that aligned with their beliefs and values.